 This privacy notice explains how we process any personal or sensitive information we collect about you when you are referred or access our occupational health services.

-My Occ Health is a trading name of Ryminster Healthcare Limited (including its group companies or subsidiaries) (“My Occ Health”) has its registered office at Building One, Charlesworth Court, Knights Way, Shrewsbury SY1 3AB.
+My Occ Health is a trading name of Ryminster Medical Services Limited (including its group companies or subsidiaries) (“My Occ Health”) has its registered office at Building One, Charlesworth Court, Knights Way, Shrewsbury SY1 3AB.

-At the time this notice was produced Ryminster Healthcare’s group companies included:
+At the time this notice was produced Ryminster Medical Services group companies included:

-Our Data Protection Officer is Katie Trimmer; you can contact her using the following email address: firstname.lastname@example.org.
+You can contact our Data Protection Officer using the following email address: email@example.com.

 “Personal data” means any information relating to an identifiable person who can be directly or indirectly identified, in particular by reference to an identifier.
 The processing of personal data is governed by the General Data Protection Regulation (EU) 2016/679 (the “GDPR”).

 Personal data of an individual, the data subject, relating to any of the following:

 My Occ Health collects medical and health information where it is necessary in order to undertake our occupational health or private medical services.

 The information we collect about you may be written, visual or audio formats.
 This information is collected following a referral from yourself, your employer or your employer’s representative for the provision of our occupational health service or private medical services.